mustardamus/ekso/README.md

 ### pathTransforms (`Array`)

 Default: `[]`.
-Very much like the `nameTransforms` option, but it will apply every defined transform to every part of the path.
+Just like the `nameTransforms` option, but it will apply every defined transform to every part of the path, except the last one.
 For example:

     const App = ekso([
       {